Linaro/lava/doc/v2/development-intro.rst

   Connections will typically require a POSIX_ type shell.

 **device**
-  A database object in LAVA which stores configuration, information and status relating to a single board.
+  In ``lava-server``, a device is a database object in LAVA which stores configuration, information and status relating to a single board.
 The device information can be represented in export formats like YAML for use when the database is not accessible.

+  In ``lava-dispatcher``, the database is not accessible so the scheduler prepares a simple dictionary of values derived from the database and the template to provide the information about the device.

 **device-type**
   A database object which collates similar devices into a group for purposes of